kyma-project/busola/tests/README.md

 This project contains UI acceptance tests for Kyma.

+## Prerequisites

+To run the `catalog-ui-test`, you need to install Kyma with the `testing` bundle included.
+For more information about including the `testing` bundle, read [this](https://github.com/kyma-project/kyma/blob/master/docs/helm-broker/08-01-configure-hb.md#steps) document.

 ## Run all tests

 If you do not have the dependencies installed through Lerna, use the `npm install` command to install them.